enkidevs/curriculum/sql/dml/intro-dml/README.md

 name: Introduction

-description: An introduction to the main concepts of modification.
+description: An introduction to the main concepts of manipulating data.

 aspects:
   - introduction